Kenzhal2/Wandernadel_Webapp/mastertask/mastertasklist.md

 This mastertasklist breaks down the Wandernadel Web App MVP into concrete, actionable tasks based on the PRD.
 The app enables hikers to collect virtual stamps at hiking locations, visualize progress through a digital passport, and access core features offline.

+## Instructions for Completing Tasks

+**IMPORTANT:** As you complete each task, you must check it off in this markdown file by changing `- [ ]` to `- [x]`.
+This helps track progress and ensures you don't skip any steps.

+Example:

+- `- [ ] 1.1 Read file` → `- [x] 1.1 Read file` (after completing)

+Update the file after completing each sub-task, not just after completing an entire parent task.

+**IMPORTANT:** Go step-by-step and ask for permission before moving on to the next subtask

 ## Relevant Files

 ### Frontend Core